 5. Attack the Block (2011)

 Attack the Block is a low-budget, must-watch hidden horror gem.
 An alien invasion film set in an underprivileged area of London, it’s as much an insightful and powerful social commentary as it is a gripping and well-executed man-versus-monster flick.
-Attack the Block‘s aliens are some of the most memorable creature creations in years, and the film’s star John Boyega (now better known as Finn from Star Wars: Episode VII) has charm for days.
+Attack the Block‘s aliens are some of the most memorable creature creations in years, and the film’s star John Boyega (now better known as Finn from Star Wars) has charm for days.
 This is a smart, quippy, and genuinely impactful sci-fi horror that deserves much more notice than it got.
 Plus, it features some of the coolest-looking aliens in any recent alien invasion movie.
 Check it out and see why Boyega's Moses has so many fans.

 RELATED: The 6 Best Alien Movies Like Arrival